CYBERTEC PostgreSQL Logo

 A drop of tar on another front

 After I was done with the analytical queries, I also got hungry for more and thought I'll check out how do normal read queries perform?
 So I also ran a quick "pgbench –select-only" (single index scans) tests for different client/scale settings... and actually noticed that on average the 10 Beta was consistently a couple of percent slower there when measured in TPS!
 Not a big difference of course, given that we're still dealing with beta software here... but it still made me a bit sceptical still.
 So if anyone has time, please test it out yourself (for example using my script here) and see if this was some setup glitch from my side or something else.
 Or just comment what you think of this test.
-Thanks a lot!
+If you have any questions, you can also contact us directly.

 select g1.id as gpspointid_base, g2.id as gpspointid_follower, 20 as minutes